AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 these IAM policies.
 The customization reduces the scope of resource privileges and helps you meet your organization's security requirements.

-You can remove some of the policy rules by using this `IAM-Policy <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_Policy_For_Peering.txt>`__ if you only plan on using the following Aviatrix features...
+You can remove some of the policy rules by using this `default IAM-Policy <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_Policy_For_Peering.txt>`__ if you only plan on using the following Aviatrix features...
   1. Gateway creation without ELB (Elastic Load Balancer)
   2. Encrypted-Peering
   3. Transitive-Peering